Mtanaka77/Relativistic_and_Electromagnetic_Molecular_Dynamics_Simulation/README.md

 Common parameters of this simulation,
 3) Cntemp_config.STARTC: configuring parameters,
 4) p_config_ss.xyz_D150 and P135 of pellet electrons: H, C and Au ions and electrons.
-The program is written in Fortran 2003/Fortran 2008 (write format in the same line) and MPI of Ver.3 for parallelization.
+The program is written in Fortran 2003/Fortran 2008 (format is written in the same write line) and MPI of Ver.3 for parallelization.

 The description of each subroutine and important lines of @cnt3em_3pCa.f03 and/or
 @a_cnt3-3p7Ca.f03 and the post-processed program @3ddisppC.f03, etc.